mac-cain13/R.swift/Documentation/QandA.md

 ## Why should I choose R.swift over alternative X or Y?

-There are many nice R.swift alternatives like [Shark](https://github.com/kaandedeoglu/Shark), [Natalie](https://github.com/krzyzanowskim/Natalie) and [SwiftGen](https://github.com/AliSoftware/SwiftGen).
+There are many nice R.swift alternatives like [SwiftGen](https://github.com/AliSoftware/SwiftGen), [Shark](https://github.com/kaandedeoglu/Shark) and [Natalie](https://github.com/krzyzanowskim/Natalie).
 I believe R.swift has important advantages over all of them:
 - R.swift inspects your Xcodeproj file for resources instead of scanning folders or asking you for files
 - R.swift supports a lot of different assets
 - R.swift stays very close to the vanilla Apple API's, it's a minimal code change with maximum impact

 ## What are the requirements to run R.swift?

-R.swift works with OS X 10.11 with Xcode 7.0 while targeting iOS 8.0 or higher.
-It's also recommended to run R.swift from within the Xcode build so it can use the available environment variables.
-Otherwise you have to provide them yourself with the available command line flags.
+R.swift works with iOS 8 and tvOS 9 and higher, your development machine should be on OS X 10.11 with Xcode 7 or higher.

+# How to use methods with a `Void` argument?

+Xcode might autocomplete a function with a `Void` argument (`R.image.settingsIcon(Void)`), just remove the `Void` argument and you're good to go: `R.image.settingsIcon()`.

+The reason this happens is because of the availability of the var `R.image.settingsIcon.*` for information about the image and also having a function with named the same name.

 ## How does R.swift work?